AKROGIS/Enterprise-QC/Readme.md

 Enterprise Database QC Tools
 ============================

-This repo contains tools and instructions for maintaining the integrity of the Alaska Region enterprise geospatial databases.
-These are in esri geodatabases with the esri Spatial Database Engine (SDE) model.
+This repository contains tools and instructions for maintaining the integrity of the Alaska Region's enterprise geospatial databases.
+These are esri geodatabases within the Spatial Database Engine (SDE).

-The contents of this repository are described below
+The contents of this repository are described below.

 ## Attachments.md

-The [Attachments](./Attachments.md) document describes the AKR additions to the NPS Data Standard for the attachments tables (AKR_ATTACH and AKR_ATTACH_PT) in the facilities database.
+The [Attachments](./Attachments.md) document describes the AKR additions to the NPS Data Standard for the attachments tables (`AKR_ATTACH` and `AKR_ATTACH_PT`) in the facilities database.

 ## Facility Migration